 Feel like brushing up on your speaking skills in the mother tongue of Scotland?
 Now is your chance!
 Check out the Speaking our Language podcast on the Learn Gaelic website, a podcast series with 18 episodes taking you through step by step the basics of conversational Gaelic – a must for beginners!
 Keep yourself busy while WFH and take bite-size Gaelic lessons through Duolingo with game-like lessons covering a whole range of different themes and topics or, if you feel more advanced, have a listen to the Sguel is Seanchas podcast series which focuses on a mix of traditional, historical and humorous stories in Scottish Gaelic.

 Virtual Music Experiences

 - Head over to the Live Music Now Scotland YouTube Channel to hear budding young professionals play a Scottish cultural tune or two.

 - Tune into the Royal Scottish National Orchestra YouTube Channel to hear incredible full orchestra work and solo performances.

 - Elsewhere, the Scottish Opera last year broadcast Anthroposcene.
 Listen to this dynamic and tense thriller set in a world transformed by climate change!
 (Currently unavailable) Check out Fever – an interactive online opera for kids aged 8-12 with teaching guides on everything from learning songs to making props and costumes.
 There is also a new short (12 minute) opera entitled The Narcissistic Fish, set in the kitchen of a restaurant in the Leith area of Edinburgh.
 You can stream the recording on the Scottish Opera website.

 - Year of Scotland Australia 2020 – head over to the YOSA Facebook to catch up on Scottish Sunday Lunch, a weekly series of concerts and performances streamed online, showcasing Scottish artists in Australia.

 These are just some of the things that we think are great to listen to.
-Explore more fun Scottish things to do at home or if you have any other recommendations that are worth shouting about?
-Let us know down in the comments.
+Explore more fun Scottish things to do at home or if you have any other recommendations worth shouting about, let us know down in the comments.